o3de/o3de.org/content/docs/user-guide/assets/pipeline/asset-system-programming.md

 {{< preview-migrated >}}

 The O3DE Editor and O3DE runtime code use the AZCore runtime asset system to asynchronously stream and activate assets.
-This topic describes the workflow of the classes in the asset system and shows how to load already\-built assets into a running instance of the engine.
+This topic describes the workflow of the classes in the asset system and shows how to load already-built assets into a running instance of the engine.

 **Note**
 For information on compiling and building assets, see [Working with the Asset Pipeline and asset files](/docs/user-guide/assets/intro.md).